 Recipe Notes

-Note 1: The two seasonings that can make a more varied end result are garam masala and curry powder.
-Both of these seasonings are actually a blend of a lot of spices so they can certainly impact how the soup tastes and overall spiciness.ย For this soup, I use Private Selection Garam Masala Blend and Great Value Organic Yellow Curry Powder.
-(These two specific brands keep everything very mild)
+Note 1: Garam masala and curry powder are a blend of a lot of spices, so they have a varied impact on how the soup tastes and its spiciness.
+For this soup, I use Private Selection Garam Masala Blend and Great Value Organic Yellow Curry Powder.
+(These brands keep everything very mild.)

 Nutrition